-Complaints of alleged violations of the Code of Ethics must be submitted in writing in accordance with ASHA's Ethics Complaint Adjudication Process.
+Complaints of alleged violations of the Codes must be submitted in writing in accordance with ASHA's Ethics Complaint Adjudication Process.
 Complaints can be submitted by U.S. mail, by email, or online through the Online Ethics Complaint Form.
-The submitted complaint form must include a written attachment that includes the information and facts on which the complaint is based and any additional documentation and other evidence that corroborates and supports the allegations.
-The complaint must be in writing and mailed to the address provided on the complaint form.
+The submitted complaint form must contain a written summary of the information and facts on which that complaint is based, along with any additional documentation and/or other evidence that corroborates and supports the allegations.
 The BOE does not accept anonymous complaints.

-Once a complaint is submitted in accordance with the complaint filing procedures and is determined to be within the jurisdiction of the BOE, the ASHA Director of Ethics sends a notification letter, on behalf of the BOE, to the individual named in the complaint (the Respondent) along with a copy of the complaint, all attachments submitted by the initiator of the complaint (the Complainant), and a copy of the Code of Ethics and Practices and Procedures, and a copy of the Code of Ethics or Code of Conduct, whichever is applicable.
+If a complaint meets the requirements set forth in the Practices and Procedures, the ASHA Ethics Office sends a notification to the individual named in the complaint (the Respondent).
+This notification includes a copy of the complaint, all attachments submitted by the individual who filed the complaint (the Complainant), a copy of the Practices and Procedures, and a copy of the Code of Ethics or Code of Conduct, whichever is applicable.

 You, as the Respondent in the matter, will have 45 days to submit a response to the complaint.
-It is very important that you submit a response to ensure that the BOE has all of the relevant information it needs in order to adjudicate the matter fairly.
-Even if you acknowledge that you violated one of the Codes, submitting an explanation of any possible mitigating factors will assist the BOE in determining what sanction, if any, is warranted.
+It is important that you submit a response to the ASHA Ethics Office.
+Your response gives the BOE the relevant information it needs to fairly adjudicate the complaint.
+Even if your response acknowledges that you violated one of the Codes, submitting an explanation of what occurred along with any possible mitigating factors will assist the BOE in determining what sanction, if any, is warranted.
 If you don't submit a response, the BOE will nevertheless review your case and issue a decision.

 The BOE relies on the information provided by the Complainant and Respondent when making its determination whether a violation occured.
-Therefore, it is imperative that you provide the BOE with all the facts and evidence you have to support your response and wish the BOE to consider in its deliberations.
+Therefore, it is important that you provide the BOE with all the facts and evidence you want it to consider in its deliberations.

-Note: If any documents containing confidential information, such as client/patient/employment records, are submitted to substantiate your response, be sure to redact all identifying information (names, social security numbers, etc.).
+Note: If any documents submitted to substantiate your response contain confidential information, such as client/patient/employment records, be sure to redact all identifying information (names, social security numbers, etc.).
 If you need to refer to a specific record you may assign letter or number codes in place of the redacted identifying information (for example, Client A, Patient B).